alexle/alexle.github.com/posts/training-marathon.markdown

 Essentially, hitting the wall is the point when your glycogen (stored energy) is depleted.
 Your legs turn to stone.
 Your pace slows to a crawl.
 Your body has nothing left in the tank.

-This uncomfortable feeling happens because your body starts burning fat for energy instead - which causes pain, dizziness, and the urge to stop and cry.
+This uncomfortable feeling happens because your body starts burning fat for energy - which causes pain, dizziness, and the urge to stop and cry.

 I usually get a surge of energy and excitement when I'm near my home.
 Just another .75 miles, yes!
 Not this time.
 It felt like a bear jumped on my shoulders.
 The effort it took for each step was incredible, even though my stride length was less than person walking.
 All the willpower was sapped out of me.